sjliu68/MDL4OW/README.md

     --showmap: save classification map

 ### Evaluation code update on 18 May 2021
 When using the evaluation code "z20210518a_readoa.py", you should change the parameter "mode" for different settings.
+The inputs are output files from the training script.

 #### Mode
     mode==0: closed-set